verekia/notesapp/README.md

 I am very satisfied with using [React](https://reactjs.org/) as my front-end library.
 Its one-way data flow is very intuitive, the ecosystem is rich, server-side rendering is on point, and it is very widely adopted which means there is a lot of support available, as well as work opportunities.
 The learning curve is a bit steep but you can't go wrong with React.

-I know [Vue](https://vuejs.org/) is great, but I haven't tried it yet, because it would involve replacing a significant portion of my stack if I were to replace React by it.
-I would recommend giving it a shot to people who are just getting started with front-end development, or need a lightweight solution though.
+I know [Vue](https://vuejs.org/) is great, but using it would involve replacing a significant portion of my stack.
+I would recommend giving it a shot to people who are getting started with front-end development, or need a more lightweight solution than React.
 [Angular](https://angular.io/) might work for some people, but overall it has a very low developer satisfaction according to the [State of JS 2019](https://2019.stateofjs.com/front-end-frameworks/) (38%, versus 89% for React and 87% for Vue), so I don't think I am missing out much.

 <h3>Front-End Server: <ins>Next.js</ins> on <ins>Vercel</ins></h3>